Stabilizing and Solving Unique Continuation Problems by Parameterizing Data and Learning Finite Element Solution Operators: Examples

 \subsection{Nonlinear Operator with Nonlinear Data}

 We consider the same nonlinear differential operator with the same neural networks as in the previous section but here we add complexity by introducing an underlying nonlinear dependence on the input coefficients to the network.
-To construct such a nonlinear dependence we may pick a smooth function $a: X \rightarrow \IR^{|J|}$, where $X$ is a parameter domain in $\IR^{n_X}$ and consider boundary data of the form
+To construct such a nonlinear dependence we may pick a smooth function $a: X \rightarrow \IR^{|J|}$, where $X$ is a parameter domain in $\IR^{n_X}$, and for some index set $I$, consider boundary data of the form

 where $\delta_j$ is some small probabilistic noise and $\{x_i\in X \,|\, i \in I\}$ is a set of samples from the parameter space $X$ equipped with a probability measure.
 In this case, we expect an autoencoder with a latent space $Z$ of at least the same dimension as $X$ to perform well.